deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 pip install sentence-transformers datasets
 ```

-## Using Langfuse in a RAG pipeline
+## Use Langfuse in a RAG pipeline

+First, import all the modules you'll need.
 ```python
 from datasets import load_dataset from haystack import Document, Pipeline